 - You must attend court at each hearing

 - You must comply with the orders made by the court.

 - You give evidence on oath to tell the truth.

-Advantages of court proceedings:
+Advantages of court proceedings and arbitration:

 - The court will take over the organisation of the next steps and timescale in which evidence must be filed.